mrsdno/team-profile-generator/README.md

 GIVEN a command-line application that accepts user input

-WHEN I am prompted for my team members and their information
+✔️WHEN I am prompted for my team members and their information

-THEN an HTML file is generated that displays a nicely formatted team roster based on user input
+✔️THEN an HTML file is generated that displays a nicely formatted team roster based on user input

 WHEN I click on an email address in the HTML